 Quiz 1.
 All the questions for Quiz 1 are drawn directly from the 26-page Participant’s Guide.
 If students have read the Participant’s Guide, highlighted the parts they consider important, and thumb through the Guide to look up the answers they don’t know, they can easily score 80 or higher on Quiz 1.
 Grades of 90 and higher on Quiz 1 are common.
 Class members who score 75 or less on Quiz 1 have not read the Guide carefully and are ill-prepared to run their company in an informed manner.
 We strongly recommend that the deadline for completion of Quiz 1 be set to coincide with the deadline for the first practice decision (or the decision for Year 6 if you are not having a practice decision).
 Such an “early” deadline spurs class members to immediately digest the Participant’s Guide and get a much-needed grasp of the industry situation, company operations, how sales and market share are determined, what performance targets they are expected to achieve, and how company performance is scored.
 This helps them off to a good start, both in running their companies and in working with co-managers.
 When class members score low on Quiz 1 and lack command of how things work, they can’t contribute much to team meetings or be influential in making decision entries — sometimes they end up being ignored by teammates after numerous times of having to explain why their “off-the-wall” suggestions are a “bad idea.”
 You have the option to schedule Quiz 1 for completion as late as the second real decision round (the decision for Year 7) or, of course, not to schedule it at all.
 You can preview the questions in Quiz 1 by clicking on the link in the Instructor Support section of your Instructor Center screen.
 The default time limit for completing Quiz 1 is an ample 45 minutes, but there is a place to extend this limit when creating your schedule of decision rounds and assignments.

-You have the option to schedule the deadline for Quiz 2 to coincide with the deadline for the decision for Year 8 or any year thereafter.
-It is recommended that the deadline correspond to Year 8 for two reasons.
-By Year 8 (after 1 or 2 practice rounds and 3 scored decision rounds), co-managers have had ample time to grasp what is going on, what the numbers in the company reports mean, and how they are calculated.
-Setting a later deadline for Quiz 2 completion simply allows less diligent co-managers to coast along in “shoot from the hip” style — this serves no useful purpose.
-The more co-managers know about their company and the quicker they know it, the more they learn from the GLO-BUS simulation exercise.
+You have the option to schedule the deadline for Quiz 2 to coincide with the deadline for Year 9 or any year thereafter.
+It is recommended that the deadline correspond to Year 9 or Year 10 for two reasons.
+By Year 9 or 10 (after 1 or 2 practice rounds and 3 or 4 scored decision rounds), co-managers have had ample time to learn what is going on, what the numbers in the company reports mean and why they are important, and how to use the information to improve the company’s strategy and performance.
+Setting a later deadline for Quiz 2 completion simply allows less diligent co-managers to coast along in “shoot from the hip” style—this serves no useful purpose.
+The more co-managers know about their company, the actions of their competitors, and the many ways they have to try to boost their company’s performance—and the quicker they know it, the more they learn from their experience playing GLO-BUS.

 How Much Should the Quizzes Count?
 We suggest putting a 2.5% to 5% weight on Quiz 1 and a 5% to 7.5% weight on Quiz 2 in determining overall performance scores for each participant.
 Since both quizzes are “open book”, such weights can easily turn out to be “grade boosters.”